 - 1 Adjusted underlying result: An indicator of the sustainable operating result required to enable Council to continue to provide core services and meet its objectives.
 The adjusted underlying result reduces to a deficit in 2021/22 but returns to a steadily increasing surplus in future years. - 2 Working Capital: The proportion of current liabilities represented by current assets.
 Working capital is forecast to decrease from the 2021/22 forecast position due to reductions in cash which will be invested into the capital works program in 2021/22.
-The aim is to restore the working capital ratio toward 150 per cent. - 3 Unrestricted cash: Cash without restriction compared to liabilities shows a trend that is increasing in the projected years.
-A stable increase in cash and investments along with a healthy investment in capital works that meets our asset renewal program is projected. - 4 Debt compared to rates: Trend indicates Council's non- reliance on debt against its annual rate revenue.
-Council has been debt-free since 30 June 2015. - 5 Asset renewal: This percentage indicates the extent of Council's renewals against its depreciation charge (an indication of the decline in value of its existing capital assets).
+The aim is to restore the working capital ratio toward 150%. - 3 Unrestricted cash: Cash without restriction compared to liabilities, shows a trend that is lowering levels of unrestricted cash particularly over the projected years as significant investments in capital works program is planned. - 4 Debt compared to rates: Trend indicates Council's non-reliance on debt against its annual rate revenue.
+Council has been debt free since 30 June 2015. - 5 Asset renewal: This percentage indicates the extent of Council's renewals against its depreciation charge (an indication of the decline in value of its existing capital assets).
 A percentage greater than 100 indicates Council is maintaining its existing assets, while a percentage less than 100 means its assets are deteriorating faster than they are being renewed and future capital expenditure will be required to renew assets.
-The trend reflects the Council's aim to bridge the asset renewal gap by funding more renewal capital works to upgrade the City's infrastructure. - 6 Rates concentration: Reflects the extent of reliance on rate revenues to fund all of Council's ongoing services.
-The trend indicates Council will become slightly more reliant on rate revenue compared to all other revenue sources.
+The trend reflects the Council's aim to bridge the asset renewal gap by funding more renewal capital works to upgrade the City's infrastructure. - 6 Rates concentration: Reflects extent of reliance on rate revenues to fund all of Council's on-going services.
+Trend indicates Council will become slightly more reliant on rate revenue compared to all other revenue sources.

-Strategies and Plans
+5. Strategies and Plans

-This section describes the strategies and plans that support the 10-year financial projections included in the Financial Plan.
+This section describes the strategies and plans that support the 10-year financial projections included to the Financial Plan.

+5.1.
 Borrowing Strategy

-Council has been debt-free since 2015 and at this point has not planned any new borrowings.

-A large share of the cost to Council is the renewal and upgrade of infrastructure assets which can place a large financial constraint on the funding capacity, particularly if Council continues to be reliant on additional grants and developer contributions.
+Council has been debt free since 2015 and at this point has not planned on any new borrowings.
+A large share of the cost to Council is the renewal and upgrade of infrastructure assets which can place a large financial constraint on the funding capacity particularly if Council continues to be reliant through additional grants and developer contributions.

-Sound financial management will help Council make decisions about affordable and appropriate levels of debt while considering the community's needs for current and projected levels of service.
+Sound financial management will help Council make decisions about affordable and appropriate levels of debt with consideration of the community's needs for current and projected future levels of service.

-Council's long-term plan, although not listing any borrowings currently, will consider the following financial principles in the future:
+Council's Long-term Plan, although not listing any borrowings currently, will consider the following financial principles in the future:

-- There is sufficient cash and liquid investments for repayments to be met in the Long-Term Financial Plan - Borrowings must not be used to fund ongoing operations - Borrowings are appropriate for funding large capital works where the cost benefits are provided to future generations - Council will maintain its debt at levels which are sustainable, within the performance indicator ratios.
+- a) There is sufficient cash and liquid investments that repayments can be met in the Long Term Financial Plan - b) Borrowings must not be used to fund ongoing operations - c) Borrowings are appropriate for funding large capital works where the cost benefits are provided to future generations - d) Council will maintain its debt at levels which are sustainable, within the performance indicator ratios.